sourceoptics/source_optics/README.md

 ===============

 Initial version:
  * Ady Francis
  * Pranesh Kamalakanthan
  * Austin Shafer
  * Nick Wrenn

-Concept/Management:
+Concept:
  * Michael DeHaan
  * NCSU Senior Design Center

-Other additions:
+Current development:
  * Michael DeHaan

 Mailing List
 ============

-A user & development discussion list is available on Google Groups.
-Setup & maintaince questions, ideas, and code questions are all equally appropriate.
+A combined user & development discussion list is available on Google Groups.
+Setup & management questions, ideas, and code questions are all equally appropriate.
+The mailing list is also the best place to keep up with the direction of the project.

 To join, visit [https://groups.google.com/forum/#!forum/sourceoptics](https://groups.google.com/forum/#!forum/sourceoptics).
 First posts are moderated to reduce spam, and most first posts should be approved in 24 hours.

 Requests for features and ideas should be sent to the mailing list, not GitHub.

 Code Contribution Preferences
 =============================

 A few small guidelines to keep things easy to manage.

+0) While not required, it is strongly encouraged that all contributors should join the mailing list.

 1) Contributions should be by github pull request on a seperate branch per topic.
-Do not combine features.
+Please do not combine features.
 Rebase your pull requests to keep them up to date and avoid merges in the git history.

 2) We care a lot about managing the surface area of the application to keep it easy to maintain and operate, and this project should move pretty fast.
 To keep frustrations over repeated work low, discussion of feature ideas *prior* to submitting a pull request is strongly encouraged (i.e. what do you think about X, how should this be implemented?).
 For bugfixes, feel free to submit code directly.
 If you make a database change, you must check in a new Django migrations file.

 3) Please do not send any submissions to tweak PEP8, pylint, or other code preferences.
 Management will do that periodically, this breaks source code attribution.
 Similarly, do not submit additions to add packaging or integration with third party build or test services.

+4) Any addition of new database fields must also add a Django migration in the same pull request.

 Thank you!